vladkinoman/just-my-notes/games/game-recommendations.md

 - Devil May Cry:

-  > But 1, 3, and 5 are all mast erpieces.
+  > But 1, 3, and 5 are all masterpieces.
 4 is just another solid game in comparison.

   - DMC5: Mechanically the best game in the series.
   - DMC3 (with 2): was genre defining, had the best story, perfect representation of the series.